 Athleticism is also enhanced, and is formed by ten key components that make up balanced physical fitness, or what we refer to as complete athleticism.
 They are strength, speed, power, agility, anaerobic capacity, aerobic capacity, mobility, balance and coordination, mental resilience, and stability.

-MRT 'Metabolic Resistance Training' (aka HIIT, depending upon the overall format) is a system of organizing cardiorespiratory training which calls for repeated bouts of short duration, high-intensity exercise intervals intermingled with periods of lower intensity intervals of active recovery.
+MRT 'Metabolic Resistance Training' (aka HIIT, depending upon the overall format & intensity) is a system of organizing cardiorespiratory training which calls for repeated bouts of short duration, high-intensity exercise intervals intermingled with periods of lower intensity intervals of active recovery.
 There are various level of HIIT, but done properly, MRT/HIIT is safe and should always consider the trainee's fitness level when deciding upon the intensity of the workout.

 On a 1-10 scale of perceived exertion, high intensity can be considered anything over an effort level of 7.
 When using max heart rate (MHR) as a guide, high intensity can be considered exercising above 80% of MHR.